gibil destroy

 gibil destroy my-app --jsonWhat gets cleaned up

-- Hetzner SSH key — uploaded public key removed
+- Cloud SSH key — uploaded public key removed from the same provider

 - Local SSH keys —